 - One final area where Julie would like to see progress is more link up between industry and schools.
 In particular entrepreneurs could be invited into schools to talk about what it’s like to an entrepreneur and encourage more young people down this route rather than take the standard career options choices.

-All in all an excellent and thought provoking presentation which was well received by a large and appreciative audience made up mostly of entrepreneurs who are also business mentors.
+All in all an excellent and thought-provoking presentation from Enterprise Ireland which was well received by a large and appreciative audience made up mostly of entrepreneurs who are also business mentors.

 Colman Collins, Managing Director of Collins McNicholas Recruitment & HR Services Group